-Delicious and juicy lychee or "Litchi" heralds you the arrival of summer.
-Besides being sweet and nutritious, these berries bring cooling effect on the human body to beat the scorching summer heat.
-Botanically, this exotic fruit belongs to the family of Sapindaceae, and named scientifically as Litchi chinensis.
+Delicious and juicy lychee or "Litchi" heralds the arrival of summer.
+Besides being sweet and nutritious, these berries bring a cooling effect on the human body to beat the scorching summer heat.
+Botanically, this exotic fruit belongs to the family of Sapindaceae and is named scientifically as Litchi chinensis.

-In structure, the fruit is a drupe; oval, heart-shaped or nearly round, measures about 3–5 cm long and 3 cm in diameter and weigh about 10 g.
-In appearance, the fruit has close resemblances with longan and rambutan fruits.
+In structure, the fruit is a drupe, oval, heart-shaped, or nearly round, measures about 3 to 5 cm long and 3 cm across, and weighs about 10 g.
+In appearance, litchi has a close resemblance to longan and rambutans.

-Its outer skin is rough leathery rind or peel, featuring pink color.
-Its peel can be detached easily in the ripe berries.
-Inside, its flesh consists of edible portion or aril that is white, translucent, sweet, and juicy.
+Its outer skin is rough, leathery, pink rind (peel) that can be peeled easily in ripe berries.
+Inside, its flesh consists of an edible flesh (aril) that is white, translucent, sweet, and juicy.

-Litchi has sweet taste, and fragrant flavor that everyone from children to elderly delighted to savor.
+Litchi has a sweet taste and fragrant flavor that everyone from children to the elderly is looking forward to relishing!
 Its flesh envelopes around a single, glossy, brown seed, 2 cm long, and 1–1.5 cm in diameter.
-The seeds, as that in the case of sapodilla, are not poisonous but should not be eaten.
+The seeds, like that in the case of sapodilla, are not poisonous but should not be eaten.
 Fresh lychees can be readily available in the markets from May to October, about 120-140 days after flowering.

-Lychee fruit contains 66 calories per 100 g, comparable to that in the table-grapes.
-It has no saturated fats or cholesterol, but composes of good amounts of dietary fiber, vitamins, and antioxidants.
+100 g of lychee fruit carries 66 calories, almost the same as that of the table grapes.
+It has no saturated fats or cholesterol but is composed of excellent amounts of dietary fiber, vitamins, and antioxidants.

-Litchi, like citrus fruits, is an excellent source of vitamin C; 100 g fresh fruits provide 71.5 mg or 119% of daily-recommended value.
-Studies suggest that consumption of fruits rich in vitamin C helps human body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals.
+Litchi, like citrus fruits, is an excellent source of vitamin-C; 100 g fresh fruits provide 71.5 mg or 119% of the daily recommended value.
+Studies suggest that the consumption of fruits rich in vitamin C helps the human body develop resistance against infectious agents and scavenge harmful, pro-inflammatory free radicals.

 Further, it is a very good source of B-complex vitamins such as thiamin, niacin, and folates.
 These vitamins are essential since they function by acting as co-factors to help the body metabolize carbohydrates, protein, and fats.

-Litchi also carries a very good amount of minerals like potassium and copper.
-Potassium is an important component of cell and body fluids help control heart rate and blood pressure; thus, it offers protection against stroke and coronary heart diseases.
+Litchi also carries many minerals like potassium and copper.
+Potassium is an important component of cells and body fluids that help control heart rate and blood pressure; thus, it offers protection against stroke and coronary heart diseases.
 Copper is required in the production of red blood cells.

-In the store, choose fruits that feature fresh, without cuts or mold.
-Litchis surface get dried sooner if kept open at room temperature for a few hours and therefore should be moistened often to keep them fresh.
-Fresh fruits can be kept at room temperature for up-to 2-3 days and can be stored for up to five weeks in the refrigerator.
-They can also be frozen or dried and canned for export purposes.
+Litchis dry off sooner if kept open at room temperature for a few hours; should often be moistened to keep them afresh.
+Fresh fruits can be stored at room temperature for up to 2-3 days and can be stored for up to five weeks in the refrigerator.
+They can also be frozen or dried and canned for the purpose of exporting.

-Separate each fruit from the brunch and wash them in cold water.
-To peel; gently pinch at stem end and peel away outer coat slowly as in the top picture.
-Alternatively, using a small-paring knife, make an incision over its outer tough skin lengthwise all the way to tip.
-Take care not to squeeze its flesh otherwise you may squirt and lose juice!
-Next; carefully peel away the tough outer skin along with the inner thin membrane to expose beautiful, jelly textured translucent white flesh.
-Once you remove its outer cover, put the whole berry in the mouth as you do in case of grapes.
-Do not bite.
-To enjoy, gently suck its divinely sweet juice by rolling between your tongue and palate and then spit out its seed.
+Separate each fruit from the stalk and wash them in cold water.
+To peel, gently pinch at the stem end and peel away the outer coat slowly.
+Alternatively, using a small paring knife, make an incision lengthwise all the way to the tip of its tough outer skin.
+Take care not to squeeze the flesh, or else you may squirt and end up losing juice!
+Next, gently peel away the outer tough skin along with the thin inner membrane to expose beautiful, jelly-textured translucent white flesh inside.

 Here are some serving tips:

-Fresh lychee arils or flesh should be enjoyed all alone without any additions/seasonings.
+Fresh lychee arils or flesh should be enjoyed all alone without any additions or seasonings.

 Litchi slices can be a great addition to fruit salads and dressings.

-Lychee juice can be a refreshing drink during summer season.
+Lychee juice can be a refreshing drink during the summer season.

-Litchis can be used in jellies, jams, sorbet, sauces, and syrups.
+Litchis can be used in jellies, jams, sorbets, sauces, and syrups.

 Litchi fruit allergic reactions are quite rare to occur.
-Its seeded sweet pulp can be safely given to children.
-Diabetes may want to avoid eating too many of them because of their high sugar content.
+Its seeded, sweet pulp can be safely given to children.
+People with diabetes may want to avoid eating too many of them because of their high sugar content.
 (Medical disclaimer)